237LR/tydy-legal/terms-of-service.md

 ---

-*These Terms of Service are effective as of [DATE] and apply to all users of the Tydy mobile application.*
+*These Terms of Service are effective as of June 16th 2025 and apply to all users of the Tydy mobile application.*